ivanvorobei/SPStorkController/README.md

 You will get an error about weak property.

-### Need help

-Please, see [this issue](https://github.com/IvanVorobei/SPStorkController/issues/30).
-Bug with work table.
-Need help for fix it and update project.

 ### Video Tutorial

 You can see how to use `SPStorkController` and how to customize it [in this video](https://youtu.be/wOTNGswT2-0).
 For English speakers I’ve added subtitles, don’t forget to turn them on: